 4. What are the social factors behind the widespread Covid-19 infection in LAC and the large number of deaths (including excess deaths observed in several LAC countries)?
-[Mr. Cecchini]
+(Please consider the informal economy, urbanization, aging population, deficiency in health care and health insurance system, etc.) [Mr. Cecchini]